bhlx3lyx7/arch-learning/pulsar/bookkeeper.md

 #### Data compaction
 On bookies, entries of different ledgers are interleaved in entry log files.
 A bookie runs a garbage collector thread to delete un-associated entry log files to reclaim disk space.
 If a given entry log file contains entries from a ledger that has not been deleted, then the entry log file would never be removed and the occupied disk space never reclaimed.
 In order to avoid such a case, a bookie server compacts entry log files in a garbage collector thread to reclaim disk space.

 There are two kinds of compaction running with different frequency: minor compaction and major compaction.
-The differences between minor compaction and major compaction lies in their threshold value and compaction interval.
+The differences between minor compaction and major compaction lies in their **threshold value** and **compaction interval**.
 - The garbage collection threshold is the size percentage of an entry log file occupied by those undeleted ledgers.
 The default minor compaction threshold is 0.2, while the major compaction threshold is 0.8.
 - The garbage collection interval is how frequently to run the compaction.
 The default minor compaction interval is 1 hour, while the major compaction threshold is 1 day.